PrivSecLabs/PayloadDetectionLab/README.md

 - Endpoint detection (such as LimaCharlie and Windows Defender) for detecting the execution of payloads.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Examine memory dumps, Event Viewer logs, and Task Manager to identify and understand malicious processes.
+- Memory dumps, Event Viewer logs, and Task Manager to identify and understand malicious processes.

 ## Raspberry Pi Pico Image